esper-io/console_docs/docs/provisioning-methods/provisioner-tool.md

-## How to use the Device Provisioner Tool for Provisioning?
+## How to use the Device Provisioner Tool for Onboarding?

 For your ease, we have created a tool for onboarding which internally uses the ADB (Android Debugging Tool).